irinalim/PriceCalc/README.md

 # price_calc

-A simple Flutter app that helps in supermarket to calculate price per kilo.
+A simple Flutter app that helps in supermarkets to calculate price per kilo.